In need of gas detection or safety equipment? Call us on 02920 759 683 | Alternatively, please email [email protected] X

 Detecting Ethylene Oxide

-Using an electrochemical sensor, you can detect ethylene oxide with the MSA Ultra X5000.
+You can detect ethylene oxide with the MSA Ultra X5000.

 The MSA ULTIMA X5000 Fixed Gas Detector represents the future of gas detection for oxygen and toxic gases.
 Equipped with MSA XCell® gas sensors featuring TruCal® technology, it offers calibration cycles of up to 24 months.
 Additionally, its advanced, multi-lingual OLED display is easy to read, while the unique touch-screen interface ensures simple navigation.